Learn about the features of our forum.

 Welcome to the Codecademy community!

-This is the place to chat with passionate members of the Codecademy community, Codecademy Moderators, and of course directly to members of the Codecademy team.
-Welcome!
+This is the place to chat with fellow members of the Codecademy community, people just like you who are also learning to code.

 - A “topic” is a forum thread.
 Think of it as a subject for conversation – the topic of this page is “how to use the Codecademy Discuss forums.”